mimblewimble/grin/doc/build.md

     node1$ RUST_LOG=grin=debug grin wallet -p "password" -r 15000 receive

 Then we start node 1 mining with its P2P server bound to port 10000 and its api server at 10001.
-We also providing our wallet address where we'll recieve mining rewards.
+We also provide our wallet address where we'll recieve mining rewards.
 In another terminal:

     node1$ RUST_LOG=grin=debug grin server -m -p 10000 -a 10001 -w "http://127.0.0.1:15000" run